 The portfolio / receivables are assessed on a forward looking basis for the expected credit losses associated with its collection estimates for financial assets held at amortised cost in accordance with IFRS 9.
 An expected credit loss for a portfolio / receivable is recognised if there is a significant change in the credit risk estimated in relation to the amount of future cash flows of the portfolio / receivable and can be estimated reliably, an adjustment is recorded to the carrying value.
 If the forecasted collections exceed initial estimates, an adjustment is recorded as an increase to the carrying value and is included in revenue on invested assets.
 The estimation of cash flow forecasts is a key estimation uncertainty fundamental within this critical accounting policy.
-Estimates of cash flows that determine the EIR are established for each purchased portfolio/receivable and are based on the collection history with respect to portfolios/receivables comprising similar attributes and characteristics such as date of purchase, original credit grantor, type of receivable, customer payment histories and customer location.
-Revaluations of portfolios/receivables are based on the rolling 120-month ERC ("Estimated remaining collections") at the revaluation date.
+Estimates of cash flows that determine the EIR are established for each purchased portfolio / receivable and are based on actual collection information, planned collection actions as well as macroeconomic scenarios and the specific features of the assets concerned.
+Revaluations of portfolios / receivables are based on the rolling 120-month ERC ("Estimated remaining collections") at the revaluation date.
 The ERC is updated quarterly using a proprietary model.
 ERC represents an estimate of the undiscounted cash flows from the distressed asset portfolios and other long-term receivables from investments at a point in time.